shunanya/API_Backend/README.md

 The current project is example which is simply explain how to create various servers by using Node.js.
 3 kind of servers is created simultaneous - http, ordinary https and https with client certificate.
+It's cropped from big project having a goal to share my knowledge in area of various kind of server creation.

+### Basic steps

 As usually you need to start with initialization of project
 ```